ResearchTrend.AI

 Abstract

-We propose a new framework for human-AI collaboration that amplifies the distinct capabilities of both.
-This framework, which we call Generative Collective Intelligence (GCI), shifts AI to the group/social level and employs AI in dual roles: as interactive agents and as technology that accumulates, organizes, and leverages knowledge.
-By creating a cognitive bridge between human reasoning and AI models, GCI can overcome the limitations of purely algorithmic approaches to problem-solving and decision-making.
-The framework demonstrates how AI can be reframed as a social and cultural technology that enables groups to solve complex problems through structured collaboration that transcends traditional communication barriers.
-We describe the mathematical foundations of GCI based on comparative judgment and minimum regret principles, and illustrate its applications across domains including climate adaptation, healthcare transformation, and civic participation.
-By combining human creativity with AI's computational capabilities, GCI offers a promising approach to addressing complex societal challenges that neither human or machines can solve alone.
+We propose a general framework for human-AI collaboration that amplifies the distinct capabilities of both types of intelligence.
+We refer to this as Generative Collective Intelligence (GCI).
+GCI employs AI in dual roles: as interactive agents and as technology that accumulates, organizes, and leverages knowledge.
+In this second role, AI creates a cognitive bridge between human reasoning and AI models.
+The AI functions as a social and cultural technology that enables groups to solve complex problems through structured collaboration that transcends traditional communication barriers.
+We argue that GCI can overcome limitations of purely algorithmic approaches to problem-solving and decision-making.
+We describe the mathematical foundations of GCI, based on the law of comparative judgment and minimum regret principles, and briefly illustrate its applications across various domains, including climate adaptation, healthcare transformation, and civic participation.
+By combining human creativity with AI's computational capabilities, GCI offers a promising approach to addressing complex societal challenges that neither humans nor machines can solve alone.

 View on arXiv